datawookie/medusa-proxy/README.md

 If file `bridges.lst` is not exist it will use `TOR_BRIDGES` environment variable.

-If `TOR_BRIDGES` environment variable is missing it wiall ignore `TOR_USEBRIDGES` environment variable and disable Bridges feature
+If `TOR_BRIDGES` environment variable is missing it wiall ignore `TOR_USE_BRIDGES` environment variable and disable Bridges feature

 [info about tor bridges](https://torproject.github.io/manual/bridges/)